phauer/krecruiter/README.md

 # Tasks

 - The tasks can be found [here](tasks.md).
-- **Please mind, that the `master` branch contains the solutions with all tests.** So please don't look at them if you don't want to be spoiled. :-) Instead check out the branch `start` and start working from there.
+- **Please mind, that the `master` branch contains the solutions with all tests.** So please don't look at them if you don't want to be spoiled. :-) Instead check out the branch `start-mock-tests` and start working from there.